Peder Jacobsen Bøgvald

 Peder Jacobsen Bøgvald (1762 – 16 November 1829) was a Norwegian sea captain, farmer and politician.

-Bøgvald was born on the Sande farm in the Feda parish of Kvinesdal in Vest-Agder, Norway.
+Bøgvald was born on the Sande farm in the Feda parish of Kvinesdal in Lister og Mandal county, Norway.
 He had left the district at a young age to work at sea.
 Many years later he returned to Feda, having worked himself upwards as a shipmaster in the Netherlands.

 He was elected to the Norwegian Parliament for its first session in 1814, and was re-elected in 1815.
-Together with Teis Lundegaard, he represented the rural constituency of Lister og Mandals Amt (now Vest-Agder).
+Together with Teis Lundegaard, he represented the rural constituency of Lister og Mandals Amt.